-Conditional logic on forms columns allows you to show fields in a form view based on the form submitter's values for previous fields.
+Conditional logic on forms columns allows you to show fields in a form view based on the form submitter's values for previous columns.

-With the use of conditional form logic, forms are filled quickly as the first fields with conditions are hidden until those conditions are met, meaning that those filling out your form will not be presented with unnecessary fields.
+With the use of conditional form logic, forms are filled quickly as the first column with conditions are hidden until those conditions are met, meaning that those filling out your form will not be presented with unnecessary columns.

 In this article you will learn,